 If your computer boots to black screen of death, but your PC seems to be working, otherwise, you might be able to fix it easily through a quick process of elimination.
 While this is normally the result of a power surge or other voltage problem that has damaged your PC, it could also be the result of a software update that changes the way your PC boots up.

-Diagnosing Computer Screen Is Blank
+Diagnosing Computer Screen Is Black

 You can often easily rule out the monitor by unplugging it from the computer and trying to power on the display by itself.
 A diagnostic screen should briefly appear on the monitor telling you there is no signal from the computer.
 If you see this, the problem lies somewhere from the monitor cable to the computer.
 If you do not see a diagnostic screen, you should test the monitor on another PC.
-If you try the monitor on another PC and computer screen is blank, make sure you also swap out the cable from a monitor you know works.
+If you try the monitor on another PC and computer screen is black, make sure you also swap out the cable from a monitor you know works.
 Check the end of the cable for bent pins and examine the cord for damage to the wire’s insulation.
 If you still do not see the diagnostic screen, then the monitor is probably bad.

 Other HP Articles: